hodgestar/qiskit-pop-kernels/README.md

 quadratic discriminators and found to offer a slight deduction in measurement errors.

+We have opened a PR for qiskit-ignis to add the new discriminator.

 * Notebook (comparison of regularization values): [sklearn_discriminators.ipynb](./notebooks/sklearn_discriminators.ipynb)
 * Notebook (comparison with existing discriminators): [sklearn_discriminators_extension.ipynb](./notebooks/sklearn_discriminators_extension.ipynb)
 * Notebook (for generating results): [armonk.ipynb](./notebooks/armonk.ipynb)